Chance The Rapper Marrying Fiancee Kirsten Corley This Weekend, Shares Their Love Story On Twitter

 The next four posts contained the couple’s love story, which he typed up in the Notes app of his iPhone.

 Chance explained that the photograph of Corley that he posted was taken in 2003, when he was just 9-years-old, on the day that he first met his future wife.
-It was at an office party for adults that his mom, Lisa Bennett, had dragged him, his brother, Taylor Bennett, and his dad, Ken Williams-Bennett, to for the real estate company that she worked for at the time, Re/Max.
+It was at an office party for adults that his mom, Lisa Bennett, had dragged him; his brother, Taylor Bennett; and his dad, Ken Williams-Bennett, to for the real estate company that she worked for at the time, Re/Max.

 While he was off sulking in a corner, probably playing his Game Boy, everyone was told to spread out and make room for a special performance by Destiny’s Child.
 Of course, Beyonce, Kelly Rowland, and Michelle Williams did not come out to sing for the small gathering, but three young girls did.